 The Division of Gastroenterology provides expert consultative, diagnostic and therapeutic care to treat all forms of digestive diseases.

-According to the National Institutes of Health, more than 70 million Americans are affected by digestive diseases such as reflux, liver and kidney diseases, inflammatory bowel disease, ulcers, and various cancers of the digestive tract and abdomen.
+According to the National Institutes of Health, more than 70 million Americans are affected by digestive diseases such as reflux, liver disease, inflammatory bowel disease, ulcers, and various cancers of the digestive tract and abdomen.
 In fact, one-third of all outpatient visits has something to do with the gut.
-Armed with less invasive medicine and the experience needed to perform advanced diagnostic and therapeutic procedures, the St. Joseph's Healthcare System (SJHS) gastroenterology (GI) team works to meet patients' expectations of getting back to life quicker with fewer complications.
+Armed with less invasive medicine and the experience needed to perform advanced diagnostic and therapeutic procedures, the St. Joseph’s Health (SJH) gastroenterology (GI) team works to meet patients’ expectations of getting back to life quicker with fewer complications.

 Our Board-certified physicians use the latest technology, research, and medical advances to deliver comprehensive gastroenterological diagnosis and treatment to our patients.

-Care is provided both in the new Outpatient Surgery Center in Wayne, at St. Joseph's Regional Medical Center in Paterson, and St. Joseph's Wayne Hospital in Wayne depending on the case.
+Care is provided both in the new Outpatient Surgery Center in Wayne, at St. Joseph’s University Medical Center in Paterson, and St. Joseph’s Wayne Medical Center in Wayne depending on the case.

 - Esophageal Manometry (provides a high-resolution manometry which measures the pressure in the esophagus and allows physicians to get a more accurate view of the functionality of the esophagus)